SharifAmit/sharifamit.github.io/_pages/about.md

 <!--
 * 🔴 **I'm in the job market and actively looking for full-time positions in Deep Learning, Computer Vision and Medical Imaging from May 2023.** [[Resume](https://sharifamit.com/files/Sharif_Amit_Kamran_CV.pdf)]
 -->
+* I'm a Post-doctoral Scientist at Johnson & Johnson working in Radiology in AI

-* I'm a PhD Candidate in Computer Science & Engineering and have worked as a GRA at Human-Machine Perception Lab and Ca2+ Imaging Lab at [University of Nevada, Reno](https://www.unr.edu/). [[Google Scholar](https://scholar.google.com/citations?user=DW0hlZsAAAAJ)]
+* I have completed my Ph.D. in Computer Science & Engineering from [University of Nevada, Reno](https://www.unr.edu/). [[Google Scholar](https://scholar.google.com/citations?user=DW0hlZsAAAAJ)]

 * I have worked as a Data, Analytics and Imaging Intern at Roche/Genentech from May 2022 till August 2022.
 Previously, I worked as a Product Development Intern at Genentech Inc. from May 2021 till December 2021.